 Baton Rouge, Louisiana is known for its vibrant lgbtq+Q+ community and hosts several annual gay events that bring people together to celebrate diversity and promote inclusivity.

-Here are some details about these events:
+Here are some details about gay events in Baton Rouge, LA:

 - Baton Rouge Pride Fest: Baton Rouge Pride Fest is a highly anticipated event that takes place every year in June during Pride Month.
 It features a colorful parade, live music performances, drag shows, guest speakers, and a variety of vendors offering food, drinks, and lgbtq+Q+-themed merchandise.
 The festival serves as a platform to raise awareness about lgbtq+Q+ rights and to celebrate the local lgbtq+Q+ community.